ios1ph/BitMono/docs/source/usage/assembly-signing.rst

 Assembly Signing
 ================

-BitMono supports strong name signing of assemblies.
+ObscuraX supports strong name signing of assemblies.
 You can configure signing using either the CLI option or the configuration file.

 CLI Option
 ----------